 Places to Stay - Pubs

+Closed at present as it is being sold.
 The Royal Mail, built in 1746, was designed to cope with the increasing volume of coaching traffic.
-It is is a popular community pub in the heart of Lydd.
-They have four rooms: a single, two twin rooms and a triple double with single bed.
+It is a popular community pub in the heart of Lydd.
+They have four rooms: a single, two twin rooms and a triple (double with single bed) room.
 Tea and coffee, wifi and TV is provided in all rooms.

 The Ship Hotel is a 15th century pub and hotel situated in the heart of Romney Marsh.
 It has 10 comfortable en suite bedrooms, and an indoor and outdoor bar.
 The hotel is tastefully decorated and offers a warm welcome.
 It is situated at the end of New Romney High Street.